 3) First responders can help people exit the building safely, including residents who may be overcome by smoke or gas and are unable to evacuate on their own.

 Monitoring is especially important in cases where occupants are not capable of responding appropriately to a local alarm.
 Examples include: the elderly or disabled individuals; small children; individuals already overcome by the effects of CO or smoke; and even pets in an otherwise empty house.
 A feature of most monitoring services is the ability to keep special information on the residence, which comes up on the computer screen whenever an alarm is received from that home.
 Thus, if there is a disabled or elderly resident, the operator can see this information and pass it to the first responders.
 A side benefit of monitored life safety devices is that they are installed by professionals at Dial One Security who increase the reliability and effectiveness by placing them exactly how and where they are most needed.
 Proper placement avoids the majority of nuisance alarms, which annoys people and may cause them to disable or remove the life-safety device.
 Additionally, professionals can help residences stay up to code.
 Whether a home in a certain part of the country needs to meet NFPA codes, building code, local Authority Having Jurisdiction (AHJ) requirements or legislative mandates, it can be a bit tricky knowing what is required.
 Performance of the monitored system is supervised by the central station and will alert the homeowner of any equipment performance issues such as malfunctioning detectors or if system is experiencing mechanical trouble.
 The connected system will also send trouble signals to the panel so that homeowners are aware there is an issue and call to schedule service.
-In addition, monitored systems proactively alert the central station and homeowner to end-of-life conditions, such as low battery life or a CO sensor reaching its end of life.
+In addition, monitored co detectors also alert the central station if a wiring problem is detected and when the sensor has reached it's "end of life".
 Rather than discarding the entire detector when the CO cell has reached end-of-life, the cell itself can be easily replaced in the field.
 In the event of a smoke or CO event, all the detector sounders on the loop will be activated.
 This means when one device sounds, they all sound and the appropriate signal is sent to the panel for alerting the monitoring station.